jsconf/2014.jsconf.eu/why/index.md

 > Our biggest reward as conference organisers is people doing great things with something they learned at or with someone they met at the conference.

 We are inviting the JavaScript community to attend the upcoming JSConf EU (September 13th-14th, Berlin).
-Tickets will be [available soon](http://2014.jsconf.eu/news/2014/06/11/ticket-schedule.html), and [announced on our Twitter account](https://twitter.com/jsconfeu).
+Tickets will be [sold based on this schedule](/news/2014/06/11/ticket-schedule.html), and [announced on our Twitter account](https://twitter.com/jsconfeu).

 <div class="embed_container">
   <img width="560" height="420"